DFE-Digital/tra-digital-design-history/app/posts/apply-for-qts-in-england/2023-03-15-new-regs-p4-reference-received.md

 ### Building the logic

-As soon as the assessor submits the request for references, the status of the ‘Verify reference requests’ on the task list and the overall status of the application will switch to ‘Waiting’.
+As soon as the assessor submits the request for references, the status of the ‘Verify reference requests’ on the task list and the overall status of the application will switch to ‘Waiting on’.

 ![Application overview (Waiting](application-overview-waiting.png)